animalat/animalat/README.md

-### Hi I'm Akshayan 👋
+### Hi I'm nakshayan 👋

-- I'm a software engineer currently in my first year of university 📚
+- I'm currently studying computer science at university 📚
-- At the moment, I have a keen interest in machine learning 🤖

 <!--
 **nakshayan/nakshayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.